 Scot attended the University of Maryland in College Park, where he was so taken with “Life’s Big Questions” that he decided to pursue a Ph.D. in Philosophy.
 Life (and debt) had other plans, and he went off to find his way in the blooming and booming world of information technology, Internet infrastructure, and the growing World Wide Web.

 Over the next 20 years, Scot became a public speaker and technology evangelist in the field of Internet security, where he created and developed start-up businesses, led cross-functional organizations in large and small companies, wrote a book (and a lot of articles), taught seminars, and coached sales professionals and IT executives on how to lead and succeed.

 After a long period of discernment, Scot left this career to attend Meadville-Lombard Theological School (a Unitarian Universalist seminary in the Chicago Theological School consortium) to pursue lifelong interests in comparative religion, theology, and Buddhist philosophy — a return to those “Big Questions”.
 It was on this path that he began to imagine a second career, this time in professional pastoral ministry.
 He was welcomed into Ministerial Fellowship by the Unitarian Universalist Association in September of 2019 and Ordained to the Ministry in February of 2020.

 Aside from collecting books about religion and theology, Scot loves reading science fiction and fantasy novels and has famously bad taste in movies (a judgment that he cheerfully disputes).
-As a way to “practice writing”, he started a blog in 2009, focusing on a hobby his older brother used to pursue back in the 1980’s: hi-fi stereo systems.
+As a way to “practice writing”, he started a blog in 2009, focusing on a hobby his older brother used to pursue back in the 1980’s: the practical mystery of hi-fi stereo systems.
 Over the next decade, Scot turned his hobby into a full-time media outlet that now reaches millions of readers a year, worldwide.